kperusko/cheatsheet/linux.md

-pkill -f procnamex (kills all processes with name procnamex) ps -aux | grep procnamex (show all processes with name procnamex) ps -p $$ (displays the current shell you're using) pstree -a (display a tree of processes with command line arguments) kill -9 12030 (kills process with PID 12030. -9 sends KILL signal to process so use it only when absolutely necessary)
+pkill -f procnamex (kills all processes with name procnamex) ps aux | grep procnamex (show all processes with name procnamex) ps -p $$ (displays the current shell you're using) pstree -a (display a tree of processes with command line arguments) kill -9 12030 (kills process with PID 12030. -9 sends KILL signal to process so use it only when absolutely necessary)